reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 - <b> Memory: 4 GiB | Disk: 64 GiB </b>

 <h2> Description </h2>
-Accessing type 2 hypervisors can be challenging for security professionals and students who want to deploy Linux distributions on their Apple Mac computers.
-The affordable versions of VMware and VirtualBox hypervisors are often incompatible, leading to difficulties accessing these tools.
-However, with UTM, we will use virtualization to access Kali Linux, a Debian-based distribution.
-UTM can act as our front end to Apple's built-in hypervisor, a macOS feature.
-We will use Kali Linux, but these steps can be used to virtualize other Linux distributions, such as Ubuntu or RedHat distributions like CentOS.
+Accessing type 2 hypervisors can be daunting for security professionals and students when deploying Linux distributions on their Apple Mac computers.
+To add to the complexity, the affordable versions of hypervisors like VMware and VirtualBox can be incompatible, further complicating the access of Linux distributions on Apple Computers.
+However, there is a solution to this problem - UTM.
+By leveraging virtualization, UTM can act as a front end to Apple's built-in hypervisor, a macOS feature, allowing us to access Kali Linux - a Debian-based distribution.
+It's worth noting that these steps can be used to virtualize other Linux distributions, such as Ubuntu or RedHat distributions like CentOS.

 <h2>Runbook:</h2>